 Basic control systems studied using Laplace transforms.
 Principles of electro‑mechanical control systems (electrical and mechanical), measuring means, components and their characteristics, and controller characteristics.
 Analysis of a control system by the frequency/phase responses and stability criteria.
 Three hours of lecture and two hours of laboratory per week.
 Prerequisite: ETC 103.
 Pre/Co-requisite: MAT 122

-ETC 342 Microprocessor and Embedded Systems Programming and Design (4)
+ETC 342 Introduction to Embedded Systems Programming (4)

-Programming and microprocessor for embedded systems application.
-Includes an introduction to interfacing components and hardware of the microprocessor.
-Three hours of lecture and two hours of laboratory per week.
-Prerequisite: ETC 210 or permission of instructor.
+Programming and designing embedded systems application.
+Includes an introduction to interfacing components and hardware of the embedded systems.
+Prerequisite: ETC 210 or permission of the instructor.
 No prior microprocessors background needed.
 Cross listed with CET 342.

 ETC 345 Sequential Logic Design (4)